 How to Thread a Bobbin in a Sewing Machine

-When using a bobbin thread it is important to know how to wind a bobbin, how to insert the bobbin and how to fix those horrid tangled bobbin messes.
+When using a bobbin thread, it is important to know how to wind a bobbin, how to insert the bobbin, and how to fix those horrid tangled bobbin messes.
 These are the ones that look a bit like a bird’s nest in your sewing machine.

-Winding and inserting a bobbin is very dependent on the make of sewing machine you have.
+Winding and inserting a bobbin is very dependent on the make of the sewing machine you have.
 Your instruction booklet will have the directions to follow.

 The machine stitching and tension will be affected by a bobbin that is not correctly inserted or wound.
 Mastering this part of your sewing skills will be part of the demonstration you should receive on purchasing your machine.